CSCfi/fairdata-etsin-search/README.md

 # etsin-finder-search

 This repository contains code for Etsin Finder Search, which is used for dataset searching functionalities in Etsin.
-This repository has been developed using RabbitMQ and ElasticSearch.
+This repository has been developed using RabbitMQ (consumer, listening to messages from Metax) and ElasticSearch (dataset search index).

 ## 1. Development setup prerequisites